 South Africa has an estimated 3.4 million orphans as a result of the HIV/AIDS Pandemic.
 The problem is compounded by severe poverty and unemployment within marginalised communities.
 The Anglican Archbishop of Cape Town, Thabo Makgoba, has called on all parishes to provide and support a foster home for orphaned, abandoned and HIV/AIDS-affected children, in accordance with scriptural injunctions.
-The St. Francis Outreach Trust has responded to this call by providing poverty relief, assisting in finding work and training for the unemployed and building and managing foster homes in Masiphumelele.
+The St. Francis Outreach Trust has responded to this call by building and managing foster homes in Masiphumelele.

 Why immediate action is needed